rogerleecormier/tanstack-portfolio/CLOUDFLARE_SETUP.md

 - **User Information**: Retrieved from Cloudflare Access cookies

 The authentication flow is handled entirely by Cloudflare Access, providing enterprise-grade security for your protected content while keeping your portfolio publicly accessible.

+## Benefits of OTP Authentication

+### **For Your Portfolio Use Case**
+- **Simple Setup**: No complex identity provider integration required
+- **Guest Access**: Perfect for sharing protected content with external collaborators
+- **Email-Based**: Users only need their email address to authenticate
+- **Secure**: 10-minute PIN expiration provides strong security
+- **Audit Trail**: Complete logging of authentication attempts

+### **Future Expansion Options**
+You can simultaneously configure OTP login and other identity providers (like Okta, Google, or Microsoft 365) to allow users to select their preferred authentication method.
+This is useful if you later want to:
+- Add SSO for your organization
+- Integrate with existing identity systems
+- Provide multiple authentication options
+- Maintain OTP for guest access while adding enterprise SSO